 The house centipede can grow to almost 2 inches long.

-How Do House Centipedes Look Like?
+What Do House Centipedes Look Like?

 The house centipede can be shades of brown, orange or yellow in color with very long antennae and three dark stripes running down the top of the body.
 It has 15 pairs of legs, one per body segment, that extend well out to the sides and are typically as long as the body.
 The last pair of legs is extremely elongated.